 8. HAYWIREUFC kickass Gina Carano is the hottest most believably ass-kicking American babe since Cynthia Rothrock, but this is no Hong Kong cheapie, this is Steven Soderbergh making up for the outrages of his ill-conceived CONTAGION.
 Here Carano herself is the contagion and the men don't have a fucking chance of survival if they cross her.
 My favorite film in Soderbergh's canon, I've already seen it four times and it's going to be with me forever, thank god for I bought it on Amazon Streaming.
 I could go press play and re-see it right now!
 (PS - it's ideal to see in an airport on your kindle or iPhone while waiting for a delayed flight back from Arizona to NYC, then finish watching when you get home at 6 AM and the sun is coming up over the skyline.
 Word)

 9. THE MASTERI know, I know -- only number nine?
 It's a Masterpiece!
 Nyuk Nyuk.
 PTA found the problem at the heart of the American male once again but wasn't able to mend it the way he's done in the past, or Quentin or Liam or Wes Anderson did this year.
-He could only to point at it and then encourage us to both marvel and wince while Phoenix and Hoffman acted the roof off to ultimately no cumulative cathartic or moving effect.
+He could only to point at it and then encourage us to both marvel and wince while Phoenix and Hoffman act the roof off to ultimately no cumulative cathartic or moving effect.
 Maybe I was just too damned apathetic to take a subway, dirty and dank, into Manhattan to see it on 70mm.
 My 35mm trip to BAM (much closer) gave me lots to write and think about (i.e. here) but no real Plainview-style jolt, no emotional wallop, no moment of stand up and cheeritude.
-Hoffman offers little spurts of insanity that are then crushed by the concern of the clueless cultists and local law enforcement.
-And Phoenix is such a great actor it's a little annoying.
+Hoffman offers little spurts of insanity that are then crushed by the concern of the clueless cultists and local law enforcement and Phoenix is such a great actor it's a little annoying that we just don't care about his scumby persona.
 This is Anderson's driest work since HARD EIGHT.
-Is he at the point in his artistic evolution where alchemically masculine outbursts against idiots must be considered childish?
+Is he at the point in his artistic evolution where his characters' alchemically masculine outbursts against idiots must be considered childish?
 Who was the girl, Steve?

 10. TIE: SKYFALL and THE DARK KNIGHT RISESThese two big cold films have a lot in common: a crazy villain who represents everything our hero has failed to incorporate into his persona over the course of a long, embittered life; analog masculinity facing the computer digital generation; the tragic sudden self-awareness of how a fleeting male fantasy has ground into a permanent way of life.
 Both films raid Homer's archetypal trough in telling of an old Odysseus-type, thought dead, lost at sea, now returned to save his bride (Judi Dench, Gotham) from Vandals, and does he have any new tricks up his old dog sleeve, and once more unto the breech dear friends, live and die on this day, time to dust off our hidden go bags, and unsheathe.